mvolkmann/blog/src/flutter.md

 "PageView" %} widget provides a carousel-like scrollable list of pages.
 Users can swipe through viewing the pages one at a time or the current page can be changed programmatically.

+Pages scroll horizontally by default, but can be changed to scroll vertically.

 Page transitions are animated by default and the animation can be customized.

 The following code demonstrates using `PageView`: